 https://login.microsoftonline.com/ as the value for ValidTokenIssuerPrefixes allows all Azure AD users to sign in to your application.
 Update the list of valid token issuers and restrict access to a specific list of Azure AD tenant users who can sign in.

 To obtain the values, look at the OpenID Connect discovery metadata for each of the Azure AD tenants that you would like to have users sign in from.
 The format of the metadata URL is similar to

 your-tenant is your Azure AD tenant name.
 For example:

 Perform these steps for each Azure AD tenant that should be used to sign in:

 - Open your browser and go to the OpenID Connect metadata URL for the tenant.
 Find the issuer object and record its value.
 It should look similar to

 - Copy and paste the value into the ValidTokenIssuerPrefixes key.
 Separate multiple issuers with a comma.
 An example with two issuers appears in the previous

-At this point, the identity provider has been set up, but it’s not available in any of the sign-up/sign-in screens.
-To make it available, you create a duplicate of an existing template user journey, and then modify it so that it also has the Azure AD identity provider.
+At this point, the identity provider has been set up, but it's not yet available in any of the sign-in pages.
+If you don't have your own custom user journey, create a duplicate of an existing template user journey, otherwise continue to the next step.